Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Examine uBlock Origin Regex Patterns for Inspiration

-Here are some of the regex/filters that uBlock Origin uses on YouTube.
+Here are some of the regex patterns/strings that uBlock Origin uses on YouTube.

 uBlock Origin YouTube regex/filters from a web browser